What Do Wild Birds Eat in Summer and Winter?

-- Insectivores eat insects and other small invertebrates such as worms, grubs, beatles, spiders and caterpillars.
+- Insectivores eat insects and other small invertebrates such as worms, grubs, beetles, spiders, and caterpillars.

-- Frugivores eat fruit such as berries, cherries and apples, as well nuts and seeds from fruit trees
+- Frugivores eat fruit such as berries, cherries, and apples, as well as nuts and seeds from fruit trees

 - Granivores eat seeds from plants such as sunflower, safflower, corn, nyjer, thistle, and millet.

 - Omnivores are birds that eat both plant and animal matter.
 Many of your backyard visitors are omnivores that will eat seeds, insects, worms, fruit, and nuts.